Decision Fatigue Is Real and Your Product Is Probably Making It Worse

 That’s the actual mechanism, and it matters that it’s specific: fatigue doesn’t make people choose badly at random.
 It makes them choose the path that requires the least additional evaluation.
 In a courtroom, that’s denial.
 In a product, that’s whatever you’ve set as the default.

+That qualification is worth taking seriously before going further, because the popular version overshot.
+The famous 2000 jam study, where a supermarket display of 24 jams drew more browsers but a display of 6 jams sold ten times more, doesn’t hold up as a universal law.
 A 2010 meta-analysis by Benjamin Scheibehenne, Rainer Greifeneder, and Peter Todd pooled 50 experiments testing the effect and found the average impact of “too many options” on satisfaction and purchase was close to zero.
 If you’ve seen someone online debunk the paradox of choice with this stat, they’re citing something real.

 But the debunking usually stops one sentence too early.
-A more recent review in the psychology literature breaks down when the effect does and doesn’t appear: it shows up reliably when the options are hard to tell apart, the stakes feel meaningful, and the person choosing isn’t an expert in the category (PMC, 2024).
+A more recent review in the psychology literature breaks down when the effect does and doesn’t appear: it emerges reliably under exactly those three conditions — similar options, real stakes, non-expert chooser (PMC, 2024).
 That’s not an edge case for software.
 That’s the exact shape of a pricing page, a settings menu, or an insurance-plan comparison inside an app — options that look similar, cost real money, and are being evaluated by someone who has no domain expertise in what they’re buying.
 The “it’s a myth” rebuttal is technically accurate about supermarket jam and quietly wrong about the conditions most digital products actually create.

 Read that next to the parole study and the pattern is uncomfortable.
 The mechanism isn’t guessed at — it’s the same one.
 A depleted decision-maker defaults to the path of least resistance.
 In a subscription flow, the path of least resistance is staying subscribed.
 The friction isn’t a bug in the cancellation page.
 It’s the whole design brief.